trackabout/login-ad/login-ad.md

 ## <a id="Bluetoot"> </a>Bluetooth Barcode and RFID Scanner Support

 Scanning assets with TrackAbout Mobile 7 using your phone's built-in camera is fast and reliable, but there are times when having another scanning method might fit your workflow better.
-That's why we've added support for hand-held barcode and RFID scanners to TrackAbout Mobile 7 (Android only).
+That's why we've added support for Bluetooth barcode and RFID scanners to TrackAbout Mobile 7 (Android only).

-Handheld barcode and RFID scanners are widely available from numerous manufacturers, with models ranging from inexpensive on up, depending on features.
-Any basic scanner that Bluetooth scanner that supports HID communication and can pair with an Android phone should work with TrackAbout Mobile 7.
-However, due to the vast array of scanners out there, we can't guarantee that any particular make/model is 100% compatible with TrackAbout or meet your business needs.
+Bluetooth barcode and RFID scanners are widely available from numerous manufacturers, with models ranging from inexpensive on up, depending on features.
+Any basic Bluetooth scanner that supports HID communication and can pair with an Android phone should work with TrackAbout Mobile 7.
+However, due to the vast array of scanners out there, we can't guarantee that any particular make/model is 100% compatible with TrackAbout or will meet your business needs.

 For more information about using Bluetooth barcode and RFID scanners with TrackAbout Mobile 7 (Android), see the full [October 2022 Release Notes](https://corp.trackabout.com/releasenotes/october-2022).